-What does the Thyroid gland do?
+What Does the Thyroid Gland do?

 The function of the thyroid can be assessed by measuring the specific hormones secreted by the thyroid gland called thyroxine (T4) and triiodothyronine (T3) or by measuring the feedback signal from the pituitary gland (the brain of the thyroid), called Thyroid Stimulating Hormone (TSH).
 Iodine is a necessary building block for the thyroid.
 Another substance produced by the gland called Calcitonin signals the correct amount of calcium in the blood and affects bone metabolism.

-where the gland doesn’t make enough hormones.
-Many of these patients with hypothyroidism tell us “I just can’t lose weight even though I’m hardly eating anything” or “I feel cold all the time”, or “my hair is falling out and my skin feels dry all the time”.
-Unfortunately, making the diagnosis of hypothyroidism is not as easy as just performing bloodwork because the body does everything it can to keep the hormones at a certain normal range in the bloodstream so that other organs can function properly.
-Therefore, thyroid function test laboratory values don’t tell the whole story.
+This condition is known as hypothyroidism where the gland doesn’t make enough hormones.
+Many people with hypothyroidism may say “I just can’t lose weight even though I’m hardly eating anything” or “I feel cold all the time”, or “my hair is falling out and my skin feels dry all the time”.
+Unfortunately, making the diagnosis of hypothyroidism is not as easy as just performing blood work because the body does everything it can to keep the hormones at a certain normal range in the bloodstream so that other organs can function properly.
+Therefore, thyroid function blood tests don’t tell the whole story.

 Additionally, many changes in the thyroid function occur at times in our lives where other hormones are also changing such as during pregnancy or menopause.
 Both women and men experience hormonal changes at about age 50.
-In women, we refer to this time as peri-menopause.
+In women, we refer to this time as perimenopause.
 In men, we refer to this time as “mano-pause”.
 Many other hormonal sex hormone changes also occur at this time so the complaints of fatigue or low libido from thyroid dysfunction may be masked by other hormonal changes.

-What are the signs of an overactive thyroid gland?
+What are the Signs of an Overactive Thyroid Gland?

-can cause the thyroid gland to become larger at some times and then smaller as injury atrophies the gland over time.
+Autoimmune processes such as Graves disease or Hashimoto’s Thyroiditis can cause the thyroid gland to become larger at some times and then smaller as injury atrophies the gland over time.
 If the gland is actively inflamed accompanied by an abrupt change in function, swelling, or redness of the neck, blood tests may show a sudden overproduction of hormones or antibodies to the gland or its receptors.
 This condition is referred to as toxic thyroiditis.
 This may be dangerous especially if important functions such as heart rate or temperature are involved.

-When do I need a Thyroid Ultrasound?
+When do I Need a Thyroid Ultrasound?